Vaibhavmakkar25/OYO-Business-Case-Study/README.md

-This repository hosts the solutions for Oyo business room sales analysis.
+This repository has the solutions for Oyo business room sales analysis.

 I used various SQL functions such as :
  Case When Statements